Skip to product information

 ISBN: 978-985-7334-57-5

-The witty stories in Uladzimir Yagoudzik's new book tell about domestic animals that live alongside humans.
-They are all interesting, have their own distinctive temperament, and most importantly, they expect our compassion and kindness.
+The witty stories in Uladzimir Yahoudzik's new book tell of domestic animals that live alongside people.
+All of them are interesting, have their own distinctive character, and most importantly, they await our compassion and kindness.

 CONTENTS